top

 First Thai movies about male prostitution were ผัวเช่า (1974) and ผู้ชายขายตัว (1974).
 They created big noise.
 The film ผัวเช่า created a storm due to its crude pre-release advertising (huge billboard of the way to Don Meuang airport).
 The police issued a banning order saying it was against the good morals of the general public and male sex work occupation is not found in Thailand.
 It was censured in 1974.
 It was seen as wrong with Thai tradition, culture and arts to show male prostitute profession.

 The film was finally allowed after change of name but some parts were still censored.
 Society could accept naked ladies in movies but not yet male prostitutes.
-It is hypocrisy as Thai censors were all males!
-Some theathers start to project movies which didn't pass censors.
+It was hypocrisy as Thai censors were all males!
+Some theathers started to project movies which didn't pass censors.

 Thai movies changed because the Thai society changed.
 Thai movies reflected what society wished to see.
 The liberty seen in 1970s movies reflected the liberty in the society.
 The young people wanted more liberty (society, sex, behavior, politics...).
 New censor laws, passed in 1974, wished to curb this sex trend in Thai movies by forbidding midnight movies and porn movies.